s7ephen/bookmark2screenshot/README.md

 # bookmark2screenshot
 Browse your bookmarks as screenshots.
-Go from a bookmarks file to galler of screenshots of the bookmarks.
+Go from a bookmarks file to a gallery of screenshots of the websites the bookmarks link to.
+(Also, just an en-masse website screenshotting tool ;-)

 More info on the [WIKI](https://github.com/s7ephen/bookmark2screenshot/wiki)